wierkstudio/ciphereditor/CONTRIBUTING.md

 ### General

+- Capitalize comments (“Awesome comment” instead of “awesome comment”).
+- Split lines longer than 80 characters into multiple subsequent lines, if possible.
 - Avoid trailing whitespaces at the ends of lines.
 - Add a single newline character at the end of each file.
-- Capitalize comments (“Awesome comment” instead of “awesome comment”).

 ### Brand Styleguide